GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/0_index.typ

 #include "1_overview.typ"
 #include "2_components.typ"
 #include "3_features.typ"
-#include "4_performance.typ"

 === Conclusion

-#draft[
-  - Possible addition of visual information
-]
-This section presented our custom implementation of a complex acoustic pipeline.
+This section presents our custom implementation of a complex acoustic pipeline.
-The solution has been architectured from scratch while naturally employing existing open-source building blocks.
+The solution has been architected from scratch while naturally employing existing open-source building blocks.
 This significant engineering effort is a central contribution of this thesis.
 It aims to allow researchers to test algorithms in diverse acoustic scenarios.
 The #acr("API") has been optimized to be as complete as possible while remaining user-friendly.
-The code base is entirely written in Python to be straightly integrated into new or existing research code bases.
+The code base is entirely written in Python to be directly integrated into new or existing research code bases.
 Nevertheless, performance has been considered, and efficient specialized libraries have been used for the key computational features.

 While the library has been enhanced and completed throughout the research project, it could be extended.